 Considering our mild weather, and both abundant sunshine and hail storm damaged roofs installing asphalt shingles during the upcoming Winter season will occur.
 This may not be the easiest season to coordinate roof installs in Colorado Springs, yet in this season it will be a necessity.
 In this post we will consider several weather variables and take a peak at our installers perspectives.
 Before we dive into this information let’s explore shingle manufacturers information regarding cold weather installation of asphalt shingles.
+Click here to see one of our YouTube videos regarding cold weather installs.

 Many shingle manufacturers are hesitant and wisely avoid giving magic formulas for winter installations.
 Certainly everyone roofing Colorado Springs homes with asphalt shingles during the Winter needs to pay serious attention to the weather.
 The manufacturers biggest concern in low temperature environments is the possibility of the adhesive strip non activating due to low roof surface temperatures.
 So one would ask, “What is the minimum temperature that shingles can be installed?”
 The answer to this question is somewhat complex in nature.
 We’ll begin with the answer that we get from manufacturers, chemist and product engineers at shingle manufacturing facilities.
 Every time I tour a facility I always ask this question and the answer is always the same.
 We can’t give an exact temperature, but a good rule of thumb is forty degree fahrenheit on the roofs surface.